-By default, the Solace PubSub+ software message broker generates log messages, based on the format defined in RFC 3164, and directs them to log files for each logging facility in
+By default, the Solace PubSub+ software event broker generates log messages, based on the format defined in RFC 3164, and directs them to log files for each logging facility in

-/usr/sw/jail/logs.
+/var/lib/solace/jail/logs.
 In addition, you can use the Solace CLI to direct each of the logging facilities to a remote syslog receiver.
-With the Solace PubSub+ software message broker Docker container package, you can also configure the message broker to direct the logging facilities to
+With the Solace PubSub+ software event broker Docker container package, you can also configure the event broker to direct the logging facilities to

-stdout using configuration keys when you create the software message broker Docker container.
+stdout using configuration keys when you create the software event broker Docker container.
 If you direct the logging facilities to

 stdout, you can modify the output format and use the Docker logging drivers to forward the output to an alternate location, for example an external log aggregator, for additional storage, analysis, and reporting.

-For more information about message broker logging, including a detailed description of the default syslog message format, see Monitoring Reference Guide.
+For more information about event broker logging, including a detailed description of the default syslog message format, see Monitoring Reference Guide.

-For more information about using Docker create options to control software message broker behavior, see Docker Create Options Configuration.
+For more information about using Docker create options to control software event broker behavior, see Docker Create Options.